 Milan Cathedral is a vast structure made of large darkened marble plates.
 The interior is elegant and stately thanks to its large sculpted marble columns that reach the ceiling.

-Large paintings adorn the walls of the temple, representing various scenes from the Bible and the skeletons of various saints lie in glass caskets spread throughout the building, all dressed in their best attires.
+Large paintings adorn the walls of the temple, representing scenes from the Bible and the skeletons of various saints lie in glass caskets spread throughout the building, all dressed in their best attire.

 Some of the Cathedral’s highlights are the statue of Bartholomew the Apostle, patron saint of the tanners.
 The saint is depicted with his skin hanging off his shoulders as a reference to the martyrdom he suffered.

 The rooftop terrace is practically as large as the whole roof of the Cathedral.
 Tourists can climb to the top and walk along the terrace, while you enjoy one of the most beautiful panoramic views of Milan.
-It is also fascinating to see the pinnacles and the roof’s sculptures.
+It is also fascinating to see the roof’s sculptures from up close.

 The crypt is located in the Chapel of Saint Charles Borromeo, where his remains are buried.
 You can also visit the Cathedral Treasure, although in our opinion it isn’t very interesting and there is little to see.